linode/docs/docs/guides/platform/marketplace/deploy-marketplace-apps/index.md

 1. From the Linode dashboard, click on the **Marketplace** button in the left-hand navigation menu.

-1. The Linode creation page will appear, with the **Marketplace** tab pre-selected.
+1. The Linode creation page appears, with the **Marketplace** tab pre-selected.

 1. Under the **Select App** section, select the app you would like to deploy: